 For the filmout certain recorders are paramount to the operation such as the Arri Recorder - in fact some clients will not even work with you unless you can output via Arri, it seems to have become the industry standard.
 I have even known particular projects to disappear from a facility when another output method has been mentioned - Arri seems to have such a reassurance to the client that it helps fully with the operation itself.
 I have often wondered whether it was its legacy within the film industry for such amazing cameras and lenses that has given it such a stronghold?

 As a facility grows, unless it is developed as a purely dedicated DI facility, certain parts of the operation may not be available to start with (scanning for example).
 It is only when you can offer all the services for a Digital Intermediate that is when you can truly be known as a one stop shop.
 Many facilities have gradually offered different parts of the service, until they can offer scanning, through to the final output negative you may be dealing with several production facilities to undertake your one individual job.
 Some would even say this is not enough of the process to truly be a one stop shop.

-Finally - The final piece(s) of the DI puzzle would be able to offer the film finals as well without having to go to a traditional lab - this ultimately would keep all of the work under one roof which will control everything within the loop.
-One piece of equipment that might be useful for limited print runs and sound prints is the 'real time' recorder coming from Cinevation, a Norwegian company.
-This also allows subtitling to be added, another cost that can be kept in house and does not have to be outsourced.
+Finally: The final piece(s) of the DI puzzle would be able to offer film finals without having to go to a traditional lab.
+This ultimately would keep all of the work under a one roof which will control everything within a fully calibrated loop.
+One piece of equipment that might be useful for limited print runs and sound prints is the real time recorder coming from Cinevation, by piql.
+An amazing piece of kit.
+This innovation could allow subtitling to be added, another cost that can be kept in house and not out sourced.